 Measuring your small business by ATO standards is important to stay on the good side of the tax department.
 An unexpected letter in the mail or phone call from the tax man can be somewhat unnerving.
 One of the reasons that you may hear from them could be that you have fallen outside of the standard industry benchmark ratios.

 Knowing the ATO benchmark ratios for your business will help you monitor your compliance.
 In itself, your business may not be wrong being outside the benchmarks and there may be good reasons for that being the case.
 But, you should be prepared to explain those reasons.
 Sometimes it’s because your business is new, or going through a major change.
-At the very least you should discuss the situation with your accountant for advice and make sure you are recording your transactions correctly.
+At the very least you should discuss the situation with your accountant.
+They can provide advice and make sure you are recording your transactions correctly.

 You can check out our tips to effectively manage these ATO benchmark ratios.